Seeing the Arrow of Time in Large Multimodal Models: Supplementary Video

 \section{Supplementary Video}

-\ifarxiv We invite readers to view the supplementary video available at \url{https://vision.cs.utexas.edu/projects/SeeAoT} for a visual demonstration of our work's overview and additional qualitative examples.
+We invite readers to view the supplementary video available at \url{https://vision.cs.utexas.edu/projects/SeeAoT} for a visual demonstration of our work's overview and additional qualitative examples.
 Understanding how video content differs between forward and reverse playback—a key aspect of our study—is most effectively conveyed through video.
-Therefore, the supplementary video will offer readers a more intuitive grasp of how ArrowRL successfully enhances temporal sensitivity in LMM responses and how AoTBench effectively probes this crucial capability. \else We invite readers to view the supplementary video attached for a visual demonstration of our work's overview and additional qualitative examples.
-Understanding how video content differs between forward and reverse playback—a key aspect of our study—is most effectively conveyed through video.
-Therefore, the supplementary video will offer readers a more intuitive grasp of how ArrowRL successfully enhances temporal sensitivity in LMM responses and how AoTBench effectively probes this crucial capability. \fi
+Therefore, the supplementary video will offer readers a more intuitive grasp of how ArrowRL successfully enhances temporal sensitivity in LMM responses and how AoTBench effectively probes this crucial capability.